Gyzylarbat: Turkic settlement

-When the Oghuz, under the command of Tughril and Chaghri, lost a battle against Sultan Mahmud of Ghazna (r.
+When the Oghuz, under the command of Tughril and Chaghri, lost a battle against Sultan Mahmud of Ghazni (r.
 998–1030), they submitted to the sultan, requesting him to allow them to cross the waters of the Oxus and settle somewhere between Nisa and Abivard.
 Sultan Mahmud acceded to their request and allotted them the grazing grounds in the steppe near Sarahs, Abivard and Farava.

 Russian and Soviet periods

-During the Russian conquest several exploratory expeditions reached here, but the main battle was at Geok Tepe (see Battle of Geok Tepe (1879) and Battle of Geok Tepe (1881)).
+During the Russian conquest, several exploratory expeditions reached here, but the main battle was at Geok Tepe (see Battle of Geok Tepe (1879) and Battle of Geok Tepe (1881)).
 The modern city was established in 1881 with a station on the Trans-Caspian Railway.

 In July 1918, following his declaration of martial law in Ashgabat, Commissar V. Frolov, head of the Tashkent Cheka, came to Kyzyl-Arvat to impose the authority of the Tashkent Soviet.
 However the railway workers had heard of his execution of strike leaders in Ashgabat and organised an armed response.
 He was shot with some of his followers and the rest were disarmed.
-This action opened the way to the formation of the Transcaspian Government.
+This action opened the way for the formation of the Transcaspian Government.

 On 25 June 1957, the Soviet 58th Motor Rifle Division was established in Kyzyl-Arvat, from the 58th Rifle Division which had arrived years earlier.

 After independence (1991)

-During the rule of President Gurbanguly Berdimuhamedov (2007–2022), the city expanded to the north-west: a house of culture, a carpet factory, a secondary school, a kindergarten, an art school, a shopping center, a sports complex with a stadium, a swimming pool and playgrounds for various sports were erected.
+During the rule of President Gurbanguly Berdimuhamedov (2007–2022), the city expanded to the northwest: a house of culture, a carpet factory, a secondary school, a kindergarten, an art school, a shopping center, a sports complex with a stadium, a swimming pool and playgrounds for various sports were erected.
 In addition, the infrastructure of the city was updated.
 In particular, a new railway and bus station, a flyover bridge, a collector for absorbing mudflows, sewage treatment plants, and a number of other engineering facilities were built here.

 Private construction of the northern outskirts of the city is planned.
 Urban road infrastructure has been upgraded in recent years.